palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Connect wiring to OpenBCI

+It's time to connect the electrodes to your OpenBCI Cyton board with jumper cables.
 You will find 3 ribbon cables in your kit as seen below.

 ![image](../assets//MarkIV/Photos/Cables.JPG)